the-teacher/the_role/README.md

 }
 ```

-### How it  works

-Using of hashes, makes role system extremely easy to configure access rules in the role.

 ### Virtual sections and rules

-Usually, we use real names of controllers as names of sections, and we use names of real actions in controllers as names of section's rules.
+Usually, we use real names of controllers and actions for names of sections and rules:

-Like this:

 ``` ruby
 current_user.has_role?(:pages, :show)
 ```

-But you can also create virtual sections and rules:
+But, also, you can use virtual names of sections, and virtual names of section's rules.

 ``` ruby
 current_user.has_role?(:twitter, :button)
 current_user.has_role?(:facebook, :like)
 ```

-These sections and the rules are not associated with real controllers and actions.
 And you can use them as well as other access rules.

 ### Install and use